smilies-polito/EHWGesture/README.md

 # EHWGesture - A dataset for multimodal understanding of clinical gestures

 This repository introduces EHWGesture, a multimodal dataset for clinical gesture understanding (i.e., gesture recognition, triggering, action quality assessment), including RGB-Depth, Event (Neuromorphic vision) and Motion Capture data.
 This work will be presented at the First International Workshop on Skilled Activity Understanding of IEE/CVF ICCV 2025, Honolulu (US).
+Preprint available on [Arxiv](https://doi.org/10.48550/arXiv.2509.07525).

 ![Dynamic Gestures Examples](examples_anony_v3.png)